Altar or Alter?

 What Is the Difference between "Altar" and "Alter"?

-• We stood at the church altar. correct tick
+• The worshippers placed tins of food and fruit around the church altar. correct tick

 • Turn this wheel to alter the ship's course. correct tick